 Surrounded by dark forests, it is linked with numerous myths and legends.

-A popular tourist attraction, the castle is often visited by ghost hunters or those seeking the fountain of youth, possibly hidden within the castle’s grounds.
+A popular tourist attraction, ghost hunters often visit the castle or those seeking the fountain of youth, possibly hidden within the castle’s grounds.

-There is a beautiful tomb you can visit where, according to a legend, Lord George the dragon slayer is buried.
+You can visit a beautiful tomb where, according to a legend, Lord George the dragon slayer is buried.